royashbrook/royashbrook.github.io/_posts/2022-06-14-Migrating-a-dotnet-CLI-app-to-Blazor-WASM.md

 This was purpose built to solve a very specific problem years ago, so it's not *wayyyy* up there on my priority list. i am betting someone has already probably done this in a much nicer way, but i wanted to go through the exercise. nice to take a dotnet cli app and run it directly in the browser with basically no real code changes.

 🎉🎉🎉

-This was purpose built to solve a very specific problem years ago, so it's not *wayyyy* up there on my priority list. i am betting someone has already probably done this in a much nicer way, but i wanted to go through the exercise. nice to take a dotnet cli app and run it directly in the browser with basically no real code changes.